Create a new page

 Warning: Don't overuse the shortcut pages.
 You are responsible to keep track of all the shortcuts you create.
 If you create a tangled web, you will also need to un-tangle it.

 An External URL page works like a redirect to a page outside your site and appears in the pagetree as .

-You should use an External URL page when you need a link to appear in the site navigation to a Web page that is not in your CMS site.
+You should use an External URL page when you need a link to appear in the navigation menu to a web page that is not in your CMS workspace.

 You do not need to create an External URL page for every link you will make to other sites.
 If you just want to embed a link in page content, you can insert a link to another site using the Rich Text Editor.